rsadiq/FashionMnist/README.md

 Learning rate(LR) does play an important role in training of all the models.
 Choosing initial LR as 0.1 cost me gradient exploding some times.
 * Starting LR = 1e-3 was a good Learning rate.
-* For baseline and deep model, Redcuing LR by monitoring the test loss for 3 consecetive epochs helped to improve the accuracy.
+* For baseline and deep model, Reducing LR by monitoring the test loss for 3 consecetive epochs helped to improve the accuracy.
 * For effcient net I used learning rate decay after very 20 epoch instead of just monitoring the test loss.

 Batch Size doesnot effect the performance very much.
-I used 64, 128 and 256 batch sizes and with 128 i get early v slightly better perfromance.
+I used 64, 128 and 256 batch sizes and with 128 i get early v slightly better performance.

-Batch Normaalization is very Important and it helped.
+Batch Normalization is very Important and it helped.

 Going further deeper in terms of layers and filters didnt help.